tarkant/svg-dom-arrows/README.md

 ## ⏲ Changelog

+- v2.2.2 : Fixed the readme example gif
-- v2.2.0 : Fixed build issue with webpack
+- v2.2.1 : Fixed build issue with webpack
 - v2.2.0 : Add example page and expose the options property in Path.ts for ease of use
 - v2.1.6 : Apply security fixes for npm packages
 - v2.1.5 : Deprecated the method `recalculate()` and renamed it to `redraw()` suggested by [@calumk](https://github.com/calumk) in [#35](https://github.com/tarkant/svg-dom-arrows/issues/35)